carpentries-incubator/fair-bio-practice/_episodes/02-os-introduction.md

 * **Open Peer Review:** A system where peer review reports are published alongside the body of work.
 This can include reviewers' reports, correspondence between parties involved, rebuttals, editorial decisions etc...

+* **Citizens Science:** Lay people become involved in scientific research, most commonly in data collection or image analysis.
+Platforms such as [zooniverse.org](https://www.zooniverse.org/) help connect projects with lay people interested in playing an active role in research, which  can help generate and/or process data which would otherwise be unachievable by one single person.

+* **Scientific social networks:** Networks of researchers, which often meet locally in teams, but are also connected online, foster open discussions on scientific issues.
+Online, many people commonly use traditional social media platforms for this, such as Twitter, Instagram, various sub-reddits, discussion channels on Slack/Discord etc..., although there are also more dedicated spaces such as [researchgate.net](https://www.researchgate.net/).

+* **Open Education resources:** Educational materials that are free for anyone to access and use to learn from.
+These can be anything from talks, instructional videos, and explanations posted on video hosting websites (e.g. YouTube), to entire digital textbooks written and then published freely online.

 > ## Goals of Open Science
 >